Thabish-Kader/social-post-automation/readme.md

 # Twitter-Github-Automation

-Project to learn how to automate twitter tweets
+Project to learn how to automate twitter tweets.